200 Years in the History of U.S. Mining

 Today, Haile is once again poised to be the largest and most advanced gold mine on the East Coast.

 In 2007, Romarco Minerals, Inc. purchased the Haile property and surrounding land and began the permitting process to reopen the mine.
 In July of 2015, Romarco Minerals was purchased by OceanaGold Corporation, a significant multinational gold and copper producer with more than 25 years of experience operating sustainably in New Zealand and more recently in the Philippines & the United States.

 Exploration has indicated that there are substantial gold ore deposits here that now can be mined using state-of-the-art technology and modern mining techniques.

-Construction of the new Haile operation is now by and large completed, and on January 19th, 2017, the first gold of the “new” Haile operation was poured.
-The mine is now gearing up for full-time production of gold.
+Construction of the new Haile Operation is complete and on January 19th, 2017, the first gold of the “new” Haile Operation was poured.
+Click here to watch the first pour.

-There are plans to mine up to 2 million ounces.
-However, with the use of modern mining technology, exploration at Haile has revealed additional ore deposits below the open pit areas… perhaps another 2 million ounces.
-With this expected production, Haile will again be the largest mining operation on the East Coast.
+There are plans to mine up to 130,000 to 150,000 ounces of gold per year.
+However, with the use of modern mining technology, exploration at Haile has revealed additional ore deposits below the open pit areas and our mining goals could increase.
+Haile is the largest gold mining operation on the East Coast.